btrask/stronglink/README.md

 ---

 **What about security?**
 I know the climate, especially around new projects written in C. I believe I've taken reasonable precautions to avoid obvious bugs.
-For overall security I'd give myself a B. If you want a communication platform written by a real cryptographer where security is the top priority (above usability, etc.), try [Pond](https://pond.imperialviolet.org/).
+For overall security I'd give myself a B. If you want a communication platform written by a professional cryptographer where security is the top priority (above usability, etc.), try Adam Langley's [Pond](https://pond.imperialviolet.org/).

 The cryptography in EarthFS is plain HTTPS with OpenSSL (for portability; LibreSSL support is planned), based on [stud](https://github.com/bumptech/stud)/[stunnel](https://www.stunnel.org/index.html).
 Disk encryption is left to the underlying file system or disk.